 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Corporation is subject to concentrations of credit risk through cash and cash equivalents, investments and accounts receivable.
-The carrying value of the financial assets represents the maximum credit exposure.
+The carrying value of the financial assets represent the maximum credit exposure.
 The Corporation reduces its credit risk by maintaining part of its cash and cash equivalents and its investments in financial instruments held with a Canadian chartered bank or with, with a broker which is a subsidiary of a Canadian chartered bank or with an independent investment dealer member of the Canadian Investor Protection Fund.

-As at December 31,2021, the cash and cash equivalents include an investment in a high interest deposit account with Canadian banks while the investments are composed of guaranteed investment certificates issued by Canadian banks or guaranteed by the Canadian Investor Protection Fund.
+As at December 31,2022, both the cash and cash equivalents and the investments include guaranteed investment certificates issued by Canadian banks or guaranteed by the Canadian Investor Protection Fund.

 There is also a credit risk on the Corporation's receivables.
 However, most of the receivables consist of amounts due from the government, for which the credit risk is very low.
-Credit risk is therefore limited to trade receivables, which are not significant as of December 31, 2021.
+Credit risk is therefore limited to trade receivables, which are not significant as of December 31, 2022.
 Credit risk on receivables is therefore considered low.